 Places to stay in Adelong

 A CMCA RV Friendly town, Adelong’s range of accommodation options includes B&Bs, pub-style rooms at Royal Hotel Adelong, the Adelong Golden Gully Caravan Park (powered and unpowered sites, and self-contained cabins), pet-friendly farmstay accommodation, and free RV parking at Adelong Showgrounds.
-In coming months, Highfield Farm and Woodland will complete their new Eco Hut on farmland at Yaven Creek, between Adelong and the Hume Highway, adding another accommodation option for the area.
+Highfield Farm and Woodland offer the wonderful new Kestrel Nest Eco Hut on farmland at Yaven Creek, between Adelong and the Hume Highway.
+Here you’ll also find peaceful bush campsites.

 Please note, the RV Friendly site at Adelong Showgrounds is currently hosting BlazeAid, who are assisting with the bushfire recovery in the region.
-Free overnight RV parking is available at Batlow Showgrounds, Tumbarumba Showgrounds, Mannus Lake, Henry Angel Trackhead or in Gundagai.
+Free overnight RV parking is available at Batlow Showgrounds, Mannus Lake, Henry Angel Trackhead or in Gundagai.